This sponsored post was prepared by The Good Book Company.

 Christmas can be the best of times, and it should be the best of times, but we need intentionality if we’re to make sure it is the best of times.

 How to do that?
 It sounds so simple, but it is by proclaiming Christ: to ourselves, to our children, to our community.

 The right question to ask in November, in order to make December the best it can be, is:

 How will I intentionally proclaim Christ this Christmas?

-And if you have friends and family and colleagues and neighbor who don’t know Jesus—which is all of us—here’s another answer to that question: a short, warm, humorous and gospel-centered book that presents the gospel in a way that’s perfect for those who think they’ve heard it all before as well as with those who know they haven’t.
-That’s A Very Different Christmas, written by internationally renowned evangelist Rico Tice along with Nate Morgan Locke, which proclaims Christ by inviting readers into the Trinity’s heavenly ‘living room’ to exchange presents with him.
+And if you have friends and family and colleagues and neighbors who don’t know Jesus—which is all of us—here’s another answer to that question: a short, warm, humorous, and gospel-centered book that presents the gospel in a way that’s perfect for those who think they’ve heard it all before, as well as with those who know they haven’t.
+That’s A Very Different Christmas, written by internationally renowned evangelist Rico Tice along with Nate Morgan Locke.
+It proclaims Christ by inviting readers into the Trinity’s heavenly ‘living room’ to exchange presents with him.

 The best way to appreciate the Christmas gospel this year is to share it—to give it to others as well as to receive it yourself.
 Whatever else you do this December, don’t let Christmas pass without intentionally proclaiming Christ—to yourself, to your children, to your community.